Homeowner Do’s and Don’ts in Uncertain Times

 There are many good reasons to sell your house.
 Needing to move for a job, having a big family change, or retiring are just a few.
 But a house is also a way to tap into cash to pay for important expenses.
 This is important to remember if the economy enters a recession.

-However, selling a house with a realtor on the MLS can be expensive and time-consuming in the best of times.
+However, selling a house with a traditional real estate agent on the MLS can be expensive and time-consuming in the best of times.
 If you’ve done your homework and determined that you need to sell, consider selling your home off market.
 An off-market cash sale requires no repairs, cleanings, or home promotion.
 There are no fees or commissions to pay.
 You simply negotiate your best price and sign, allowing you to close quickly (if you work with Sundae, you can close in as little as 10 days).

 Don’t: Sell your house on the market unless you have to